Featured image of post Run!

 Today I’d like to talk about a professional experience that’s close to my heart.

-My AI experience was based in a proof-of-concept team in an innovation cluster.
-In my IAM experience, I’d put my Jira tickets in “Done” when I’d pushed my last commit, then again, it was out of my hands.
+My AI experience was based in a proof-of-concept team within an innovation hub.
+In my IAM experience, I’d put my Jira tickets in “Done” when I’d pushed my last commit, then again: it was out of my hands.

 Also, I’ve only ever worked on one project at a time.
 Or almost, but you get the idea.

-That’s when I applied for a job in a team responsible for the company’s internal IS.
-I discovered that they were developing and operating around 50 microservices and middleware of all kinds.
+That’s when I applied for a job in a team responsible for the company’s internal IS (information system).
+I discovered that they were developing and operating around 50 microservices and middlewares of all kinds.

-I joined the team, found out a bit more about what they do, and my boss announced two annual objectives:
+I joined the team, found out a bit more in detail about what they do, and my boss then announced two annual objectives:

 • I’m to join the night/weekend on-call rotation 2 months later.